Kyuu-Ji/htb-write-up/help/write-up-2-help.md

 Here we will find the table named **staff** that is important.

-We will write a Python script to automate the process of this SQL Injection, that can found in this folder named **help-sqli.py**.
+We will write a Python script to automate the process of this SQL Injection, that can be found in this folder named **help-sqli.py**.
 ```markdown
 /support/?v=view_tickets&action=ticket&param[]=5&param[]=attachment&param[]=1&param[]=7 and substr((select password from staff limit 0,1),0,1) = 'a'
 ```

 Running that script will iterate through every character of the hash of the password of the Administrator.
-If you let run SQLMap long enough this hash will be found, too.
+If we let run SQLMap long enough this hash will be found, too.
 > d318f44739dced66793b1a603028133a76ae680e

 This hash is 40 characters long and thus probably SHA1.
 On hashes.org we find this hash and the password is: